justjam2013/homebridge-virtual-accessories/README.md

 If you're having issues installing the plugin, please look at the details in this ticket: "[Cannot install (macOS)](https://github.com/justjam2013/homebridge-virtual-accessories/issues/31)".

 #### Synology
 If you are installing Virtual Accessories For Homebridge in a Homebridge instance running on Synology, you will need to ensure that a build toolchain is installed.

 This document provides steps for installing the Entware toolchain and other needed packages: [DSM 7: Enable Compiling Of Native Modules](https://github.com/homebridge/homebridge-syno-spk/wiki/DSM-7:-Enable-Compiling-Of-Native-Modules).

+The [Synology DSM 7.2.2 Developer Guide](https://help.synology.com/developer-guide/getting_started/system_requirement.html) provides information to setup the build tools for Synology DSM platforms.

 ## Configuration